Zaizhen: Life and service under the Qing dynasty

 Zaizhen was born in the Aisin Gioro clan as the eldest son of Yikuang during the reign of the Guangxu Emperor.
 His family was from the Bordered Blue Banner of the Eight Banners.
 In 1894, Zaizhen was awarded the title of a second class zhenguo jiangjun.
 Seven years later, he was promoted to beizi.

 In 1902, Zaizhen represented the Qing Empire on a diplomatic trip to Great Britain to witness the coronation of King Edward VII.
 He also visited France, Belgium, Japan and the United States.
 In 1903, he travelled to Japan to attend the fifth Kangyō Exhibition (勸業博覽會).
 After returning to China, he actively advocated government reforms and requested for a Ministry of Commerce (商部) to be established.
 The Qing government approved his request and appointed him as the shangshu (尚書; Secretary) of the ministry.
 Zaizhen also concurrently held the following appointments: dutong (都統; commander) of the Bordered Blue Banner; yuqian dachen (御前大臣; a senior minister reporting directly to the emperor); zong zuzhang (總族長; clan chief) of the Plain White Banner; head of the Firearms Battalion (火器營).

 In 1906, after the Qing government introduced some reforms, Zaizhen, then 30 years old, was appointed as shangshu (尚書; Secretary) of the Ministry of Agriculture, Industry and Commerce (農工商部).
 His portrait appears on notes issued by The Sin Chun Bank (華商上海信成銀行) in 1907.
 A year later, the Guangxu Emperor sent him to Hangzhou to supervise the education system there.
 Along the way, he passed by Shanghai, where he accepted bribes from an official, Duan Zhigui, in return for helping Duan secure the position of xunfu (Provincial Governor) of Heilongjiang.
-He also had an affair with Yang Cuixi (楊翠喜), a singer-prostitute presented to him by Duan Zhigui.
+He also had an affair with Yang Cuixi (楊翠喜), a courtesan and drama actress presented to him by Duan Zhigui.
 Zhao Qilin (趙啟霖), an Inspector-Official (御史), wrote a memorial to the imperial court to accuse Zaizhen of corruption.
 The incident caused an uproar in the imperial court, which ordered an investigation.
 However, due to "lack of concrete evidence", the case was closed.
 Zhao Qilin was charged with making a false report and dismissed from office.

 In 1911, Zaizhen was appointed as a guwen dachen (顧問大臣; consultant minister) in the Bideyuan (弼德院; a government body established in May 1911 which provided advice to the emperor).
 His father, Yikuang, served as the Prime Minister of the Imperial Cabinet from May to November 1911.
 In 1911 Zaizhen visited Britain to attend the coronation of King George V and Queen Mary.